ArduboyCollection/pocket_fighter/README.md

 ![](docs/fight2.png)

 1. You are always playing the **bright head**, your opponent is the dark head.
-2. Both fighters get max to 3 HP, one will die when all lost.
+2. Both fighters get up to 3 HP, one will die when all HP lost.
 3. You will enter to next level and get 1 more HP, if the opponent is defeated.
-4. The CPU will **repeat your actions at previous round**.
+4. The CPU will **repeat your actions at previous level**.
 5. Defeat your challengers, and survive as long as you can.

 ## Support